Start Decluttering From One Of These 5 Areas

 You can think of the kitchen, family room, and home office.

-Since you spend the majority of your time there, you will instantly feel the difference once you finish clearing the clutter.
+Since you spend most of your time there, you will instantly feel the difference once you finish clearing the clutter.
 You will experience the benefits right away and enjoy your home life much more.

 And the good experience will motivate you to continue with your decluttering journey.